-Today is the first day of Spring!
-While it may not feel like spring in many places that are still covered in snow, the snow is going to soon start to disappear.
+Although it may not feel like Spring in many places still covered in snow, the snow will soon start to disappear.

-I’ve already got my spring garden prepared using odd containers I keep around the house.
+I’ve already prepared my spring garden using odd containers around the house.

-Cleanup of my yard takes top priority this time of year and it should be on your list.
+Cleanup of my yard takes top priority this time of year and should also be on your list.

-The mud and wet dull looking grass as the ground starts to thaw and reveals of all the garbage and debris that has sat under the snow all winter.
+The mud and wet, dull grass as the ground starts to thaw and reveal all the garbage and debris that has sat under the snow all winter.

 Spring Cleaning Checklist